Entropicgoat/docker-compose/README.md

-Some basic compose files I use for self hosted services.
+Some basic docker-compose files I use for self hosted services.
+Most of it is basically just default stuff when setting things up, these are mostly just to have a backup!